anshsinghal2002/3dtictactoeBot/self_grade.md

 We believe this project could be converted into a course module for the next CSC320.
 The code serves as a great introduction to the Konane project and excites students about a no-training AI algorithm capable of determining viable moves through a simple search algorithm.
 We introduced the game to friends, and it has become highly engaging, with some now challenging the level 10 AI.

+Hassan Aamir (Batch of 2025, Econ and Data Analytics): "I'm addicted to Ultimate Tic Tac Toe"

+Alisa Motiwala (Batch of 2025, Econ and Data Analytics): "I'm definitely the best out of the group (she isn't), I once beat the level 10 AI (This was a very old version of our heuristic)"

+Saeed AlSuwaidi (Batch of 2024, Computer Engineering): "Very fun!"

 ---